cestislife/cestislife.github.io/rockguide.md

 ## Rock Garden Tips
 1. Placed custom designs (mannequins and easels) are the easiest blockers to clean up.
+2. Using single tile cliffs is also a viable blocking technique, though it does require more work to clean up.
 2. Perimeter blockers can be placed on half tiles to extend their blocking range.
 3. Furniture/decorations can be placed after the rocks have spawned.
 4. For rocks that have not spawned where you wanted it to be, it could be that it has spawned elsewhere instead.